riscv-europe/summit-website-development/summit/2025/index.md

 future of computing in Europe.
 The region has been central to RISC-V's success, with one-third of RISC-V's global community based in Europe.

-*RISC-V Summit Europe 2025* takes place in Paris from Monday 12th to Thursday 15th May, 2025.
+*RISC-V Summit Europe* takes place in Paris from Monday 12th to Thursday 15th May, 2025.
 The combination of strong industrial and academic communities is key to the success of RISC-V in Europe, and for this reason the conference is designed to help attendees to